 - Milestone Decision Authority (MDA) approval for entry into the Engineering, Manufacturing, and Development (EMD) Phase

 - Configuration Baseline

-The Program Sponsor and PM shall ensure content includes Sustainment KPP/KSAs parameters, measurement metrics, and all programmatic direction affecting life-cycle support strategy planning and execution.
+The Program Sponsor and PM shall ensure content includes Sustainment KPP/KSAs parameters, measurement metrics, and all programmatic directions affecting life-cycle support strategic planning and execution.

 AcqLinks and References:

 - Defense Acquisition Guidebook (DAG) – Chapter 1

 - Acquisition Program Baseline Fact Sheet

 - Template: Acquisition Program Baseline Template